tobealive/docs/docs/concepts/printing-custom-types.md

 println(red) // {255, 0, 0}
 ```

-The `str()` method is implicitly defined for all types, the code above overrides it for the `Color` structure.
+The `str()` method is implicitly defined for all types, the code above overrides it for the `Color`
+structure.

-You can override it for any type, even arrays, maps or sum types:
+You can override it for any type, even arrays, maps, or sum types:

 ```v
 struct Color {